MarkCarrier/public-writings/declarative-programming.md

 ```
 function getWordLengths(sentence) {
+  return sentence
+    .split(" ")
-    return sentence.split(" ").map(word => word.length)
+    .map(word => word.length)
 }
 ```
 **Look ma, no loops!**

 It's trivial for a compiler to turn this into a loop if it needs to.
 Most of the loops we write are quite unremarkable.
 Why write them ourselves if the compiler knows how to handle it?
 It's just unneeded verbosity.
-Furthermore, we're actually depriving the compiler of an opportunity to perform some clever optimizations, not to mention making our code harder to read.
+Furthermore, we're actually depriving the compiler of an opportunity to perform some clever optimizations.
+Most importantly, the presence of the for loop clutters our code and makes it harder to read the truly valuable information: the relationship between the function's input and output.

 As beginners we might feel like declarative code is actually harder to read.
 There's a couple of reasons for this.
 First of all, more concise code means greater information density.
 With a little bit of practice we can get used to this.
 Once the training wheels are gone you'll never want to go back.

 The second reason is that we're used to thinking in terms of "the machine did this and then it did that".
-It is a nice mental model for helping us turn something abstract into something tangible.
-The problem with this approach is that it's deceptive.
+It's a nice mental model for helping us turn something abstract into something tangible.
+The problem is that it's deceptive.
 Unless you're programming in C or assembly the machine probably didn't do what you expect.
-Interpreted languages (Java, Python, JavaScript, C#, etc) are doing [all kinds of things](https://dzone.com/articles/java-on-steroids-5-super-useful-jit-optimization-t) to turn our instructions into better instructions. _Even_ if you're writing C or assembly, the CPU's internals are interfering in all kinds of ways to make you **feel** like you're working with the Von Neumann architecture [despite the limitations of this model](https://en.wikipedia.org/wiki/Von_Neumann_architecture#Mitigations).
+Interpreted languages (Java, Python, JavaScript, C#, etc) are doing [all kinds of things](https://dzone.com/articles/java-on-steroids-5-super-useful-jit-optimization-t) to turn our instructions into better instructions. _Even_ if you're writing C or assembly, the CPU's internals are interfering in complex ways to make you **feel** like you're working with the Von Neumann architecture [despite the limitations of this model](https://en.wikipedia.org/wiki/Von_Neumann_architecture#Mitigations).

-So, a revised definition of the two models could be as follows:
+So, a revised definition of the two paradigms could be as follows:

 **Imperative programming**
 > You tell your compiler things that it'll pretend to do because that's how you trained your brain to write code.